Senegal tea plant

-- Description: This species is an emergent freshwater or marsh-growing perennial, which can form bushes up to 1.5m tall, or mats of intertwined individuals along waterways.
+- Description: The Senegal tea plant is an emergent freshwater or marsh-growing perennial, which can form bushes up to 1.5m tall, or mats of intertwined individuals along waterways.
 It has large round clusters of white flowers, leading to another common name in the aquarium trade, "water snowball".

 - Origin and Worldwide Distribution: It is native to Central America and South America, from Mexico to Argentina.
 It has becoming invasive in India, Hungary, Italy, and Australia.